material-motion/material-motion/specifications/expressions.md

 Additional examples:

     draggable = Gesture().draggable()
-    target.addIntentions(draggable.intentions())
+    target.addPlans(draggable.plans())

     # Reusing the draggable expression
-    target.addIntentions(draggable.and.rotatable().intentions())
+    target.addPlans(draggable.and.rotatable().plans())

 Terms within a Language can be chained together by using the special `and` object. `and` is a function (`and()`) or dynamic property (`and`) that returns a new instance of the Language object.

-In order for the next term's `intentions()` function to resolve a chain of multiple terms, the returned Language object must store a reference to the previous term.
+In order for the next term's `plans()` function to resolve a chain of multiple terms, the returned Language object must store a reference to the previous term.
 One way to do this is to create a sub-type of the Language called an "AndTerm".

     TweenTerm {
       and = function() -> Tween {